MailTape/MailTape-v1/_posts/2020-02-16-Dharma-Bum.md

 _Anaïs G_: **"**I hadn't yet listened to the track that the title had already seduced me.
 This was confirmed as soon as Judah Warsky started singing...
 So with the remix of Sarah Maison[https://soundcloud.com/sarah-maison](https://soundcloud.com/sarah-maison) that I love, it is even more sublime.**"**

 <p id="outroduction"> That's it for this morning.
 As always, thank you so much for joining us this Sunday.
-Much love and respect to Dharma Bum for his Sunday selections, and to  for his moving illustration based on a picture by [Jed Darlington-Roberts](https://jeddarlingtonroberts.com).</p>
+Much love and respect to [Dharma Bum](https://soundcloud.com/dharma-bum1) for his Sunday selections, and to [Camille Célestin](https://www.instagram.com/bravocamo/) for her brilliant illustration.</p>